-- only the hosts.allow file is used - the format of a line is daemon:client_list: option: option - option can be allow, deny, spawn (create a new process), twist (replace the process code) ldots
+- only the hosts.allow file is used - the format of a line is daemon:client_list: option: option - option can be allow, deny, spawn (create a new process), twist (replace the process code) . . . - the client list allows for operators such as EXCEPT